SimonS/tdee-plaything/packages/bdt-customisations/README.md

 bash bin/install-wp-tests.sh wordpress_test root root localhost latest true
 ```

 After that you should have a working environment.
-Run `phpunit` and they should execute fine.
+Run `phpunit` to execute.